jqwik-team/jqwik-samples/README.md

 The [jqwik-spring-boot-gradle] project demonstrates how to use jqwik in a Spring Boot project.

+### jqwik with Micronaut with Gradle

+The [jqwik-micronaut-gradle] project demonstrates how to use jqwik in a Micronaut project.

+### jqwik with Micronaut with Maven

+The [jqwik-micronaut-maven] project demonstrates how to use jqwik in a Micronaut project using Maven.

 ### Multi Engine Project with Maven

 The [jqwik-multi-engine-maven] project demonstrates how to use jqwik, JUnit 4